 This is the most common side effect of CBD Hemp oil.
 Even though these oils may contain less than 1% of THC, they may cause a high feeling.
 This side effect is very common in people who are sensitive to certain cannabis compounds.
 However, the psychoactive effect is usually mild.

-Even though this side effect of CBD Hemp oil is not very common, it occurs.
-Hemp oil has the ability to reduce the ability of the blood to clot.
+Even though this side effect of this oil is not very common, it occurs.
+This has the ability to reduce the ability of the blood to clot.
 In some instances, the clotting ability may fail completely.
-However, this may only occur if you take large doses of the hemp oil.
+However, this may only occur if you take large doses of this oil.

 Just like most potent oils, hemp oil can cause serious digestive issues.
 Sensitive individuals may end up suffering from issues such as frequent acid reflux, stomach cramps, nausea vomiting, and diarrhea among others.

-Hemp oil has powerful compounds which may result in improper metabolism of some drugs.
+It is a powerful compound that may result in improper metabolism of some drugs.
 For instance, if you are taking drugs for blood pressure, then avoid taking foodstuff that contain this oil.
 This is because the effects of these drugs will reduce.
 Apart from that, they may fail completely.